 A question of legal implications of “someone receiving dose 1 that died because they didn’t get dose 2 in a timely manner” also begs the question: “what if someone who doesn’t get dose 1 dies because someone else was prioritized to receive 2 doses before the other person received dose 1”?
 It is quite clear from the trial data that the latter of these 2 scenarios is far more likely as there were zero hospital admissions in the vaccine arm after dose 1.
 In fact, while the evidence of zero hospitalizations might produce 1 odd case of the former, the latter would likely be a class action with size in the 10’s of thousands.

 Another question of messaging was raised about dose 2 timing alteration possibly creating public confusion.
 First, there is an app that reminds people of when to get dose 2.
 That can easily be adjusted.
+When the Space Shuttle Challenger exploded, many engineers and low level manager were trying to convince launch officials of safety issues – seven crew died because the data was ignored.
+Data shows that deferring dose 2 will save many 10K’s of US lives.
+Not disclosing this data to the public and allowing 10K’s of people to die and larger volumes to be hospitalized and passing it off as a messaging problem is tantamount to deception and possibly even criminal.
 To eliminate public confusion, this web page exists to clarify numerous areas of miscommunication and obfuscation.
 As part of dose 2 timing optimization, dose 1 could be given and monitored and then dose 2 timing adjusted based on real-time data.
 A good starting point for dose 2 timing is anywhere in the 3 to 5 month range as stated in the article at the top of this page.
 If a call is made to adjust it based on real-time data, the public could feel secure that it is being optimized based on real-time data within that range.
 Or, pick a number within that range and stick with it.
 Anything that allows lives to be saved by delaying dose 2 is a welcome, intelligent choice.
 Please read everything on this page to understand the reasons for this approach.
 This is a public page and anyone can read it and research further, providing public, transparent, and detailed understandings about dose 2 timing.
 A license to copy this page’s content is hereby granted to the US Federal government, as long as a link to this page and a citation is included at a visible location at the top of the copied content.
 We’re here to help save lives. communicate, and educate.

 “Although we understand the argument for sticking with the original vaccine schedule, we worry that analysts have concentrated on the risks of deviating from the prescribed schedule while ignoring the risks of adhering to it.” … “An evaluation from Brazil showed that the Chinese Sinovac Biotech vaccine was 20% more effective in a sub-group of patients who waited longer for their booster dose.” … “We need to balance the risk of prolonging the interval between doses against the risk of vaccinating only half as many people in the near term, which could result in an additional 480,000 hospitalizations and 54,000 deaths.” – Michael H Criqui, MD, MPH is a Distinguished Professor at the University of California, San Diego School of Medicine, past Chief of the Division of Preventive Medicine, epidemiologist, Preventive Medicine specialist, Robert M. Kaplan, UCLA distinguished research professor of health policy and management and medicine, adjunct professor of medicine at Stanford University, Past chief science officer at the US Agency for Health Care Research and Quality (AHRQ) and associate director of the National Institutes of Health